Reproductive Health and Rights

 Furthermore, the rabbis tell us that a physician’s job is to heal, and if they withhold medical care, it is as if they have shed blood.
 “The Torah has granted the physician permission to heal, and it is a religious duty which comes under the rule of saving an endangered life.
 If he withholds treatment, he is regarded as one who sheds blood” (Shulchan Arukh, Yoreh De’ah 336:1).
 Regressive state laws that prevent physicians and other providers from providing health care is in direct opposition to this sacred duty.

-Despite the fact that 7 in 10 Americans support the right to legal abortion, access to abortion services is limited by restrictions such as geography, mandatory waiting periods, biased counseling with medically inaccurate scare tactics, parental consent laws for minors, insurance coverage restrictions, and targeted regulation of abortion providers (TRAP) laws.
+Although 7 in 10 Americans support the right to legal abortion, access is restricted by geography, waiting periods, biased counseling, parental consent laws for minors, insurance coverage restrictions, and targeted regulation of abortion providers (TRAP) laws.

-Access to affordable family planning services is a critical component of our reproductive health and rights advocacy, as access to these services equip individuals with the necessary tools to shape their lives and futures.
+Access to affordable family planning services is a critical component of our reproductive health and rights advocacy.
+Access to these services equip individuals with the tools to shape their lives and futures.

-Comprehensive sexuality education is intrinsically linked to reproductive rights.
+Sex education is intrinsically linked to reproductive rights.
 Without it, individuals cannot make informed decisions about their bodies or futures.
-Accurate and comprehensive sex education provides students with the information they need to avoid unwanted pregnancies, sexually transmitted infections (STIs) and other health problems.
+Sex education provides students with the information to avoid unwanted pregnancies, sexually transmitted infections (STIs) and other health issues.

-The legal right to have an abortion or obtain contraceptive care does not mean much if these rights are inaccessible.
-The Reproductive Justice Movement is a contemporary movement and a framework coined by 12 visionary Black women in 1994 that centers the voices and concerns of marginalized communities in conversations relating to reproduction, sexuality, and families.
+The legal right to abortion and contraceptive care does not mean much if these rights are inaccessible.
+The Reproductive Justice Movement is a framework coined by 12 visionary Black women in 1994 that centers the concerns of marginalized communities in conversations relating to reproduction, sexuality, and families.

 Related Press Releases